krichardstransloc/microservices_demo/README.md

 The two services exposed by Go run Gin and Gorilla as their API frameworks.
 The `docker build` process for each runs `golint`.

+## Takeaways
+### Dependency Resolution
+To test dependency resolution, we installed conflicting versions of two dependencies on the flask microservice.
+Dependencies installed in the service are given precedence.

+We install python-dateutil 2.8.0 in the base image, and 2.8.1 in the flask service.
+When we inspect the installed version, we see 2.8.1 in use.

+We install python-dateutil 2020.1 in the base image, and 2019.3 in the flask service.
+When we inspect the installed version, we see 2019.3 in use.

+You can test this yourself by running `docker-compose run --rm flask bash -c 'python deps.py'`.